sareacct91/Word-Guessing-Game/psudocode.md

     const word = randomWord() -> string

   display that word as _ _ _ _ _
+    make a ul and append li with dataset of show and hidden

   start the countdown from 10seconds
     totalTime = 10;